datapastry/datapastry.github.io/_posts/2019-08-08-what-your-data-scientist-should-be-doing.md

 ### The preparation stage

-If your data scientist has access to a large quantity of clean, well-documented historical data on whatever it is you want to predict, then their job will be _much_ easier and they’ll be able to get to the next stage in no time at all.
+If your data scientist has access to a large amount of clean, well-documented historical data on whatever it is you want to predict, then their job will be _much_ easier and they’ll be able to get to the next stage in no time at all.

 Yeah, this hardly ever happens in the real world.